PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 ## Frequency

-You can use the `FreqDist()` function to get the most common sentences or words.
+You can use the `FreqDist()` function to get the most common sentences.
 After, you could plot a line chart for a visual comparison of the most frequent sentences.

 Although simple, counting frequencies can yield some [insights](https://twitter.com/paulapivat/status/1353704114467729408?s=20).